Which Redbarn Recipes Get

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical rolled dog food.

-When you consider the protein-boosting effect of the flax meal, this looks like the profile of a wet product containing a moderate amount of meat.
+When you consider the protein-boosting effect of the pea protein and flaxseed, this looks like the profile of a rolled product containing a moderate amount of meat.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.

 For more information, please visit our Disclaimer and Disclosure page.

 - Association of American Feed Control Officials ↩